 Collaborative Estate Law

-A significant area of practice for me is Collaborative Family Law.
-The idea is that family conflicts, for example between spouses or involving children are not best handled in Court, where the process is based on parties attacking each other, trying to put each other under threat, and "win".
+A significant area of practice for me is Collaborative Law.
+The idea is that family conflicts, for example between spouses or involving children, or when a family members dies, are not best handled in Court where the process is based on parties attacking each other, trying to put each other under threat, and "win".

-Each of the professionals operates under additional rules of ethics as compared, for example, to the rules attorneys follow in litigation.
+Each of the professionals operates under additional rules of ethics, in addition to the rules attorneys follow in other matters such as litigation.
 Ethical rules in place for the Collaborative Process provide that the professionals assist clients in seeking a resolution fair to all, with all making full disclosure, and none seeking to take advantage of mistakes or oversights of the others.

-In my opinion, just as family court is not the best place to resolve family law disputes, with spouses or parents tearing into each, I believe probate disputes, or other disputes over estates, trusts or appointment of guardians for children, are not best handled in Probate Court.
-Unresolved family conflict can come to the fore when a loved-one dies, or in disputes regarding money in an estate, and the family battles that can ensue can be quite awful, and distressing for all involved.
+In my opinion, just as family court is not the best place to resolve family law disputes, with spouses or parents attacking each, I believe probate disputes, or other disputes over estates, trusts or appointment of guardians for children, are not best handled in Probate Court.
+Unresolved family conflict can come to the fore when a loved-one dies, or in disputes regarding money in an estate, and the family battles that can ensue can be destructive for all involved.

-In addition to the distress and conflict for family members who may still be grieving the loss of a parent, while they're also re-fighting old, unresolved family conflict, the process can be incredibly expensive, often consuming significant portions of an estate, as can be true for divorcing couples fighting over the marital estate.
+In addition to the distress and conflict for family members who may still be grieving the loss of a parent, while they're also pulled back into unresolved family conflicts, the process can be expensive, often consuming significant portions of an estate, as can be true for divorcing couples fighting over the marital estate.

-There is much more research regarding the effectiveness of Collaborative Law in the context of divorces primarily, and other family law matters, and the research there consistently shows success rates of approximately 90%, with success defined as complete resolution of all issue.
+There is significant research regarding the effectiveness of Collaborative Law in the context of divorces primarily, and other family law matters, and the research there consistently shows success rates of approximately 90%, with success defined as complete resolution of all issue.

 The attorneys then along with the Facilitator and often a Neutral Financial Professional, would meet to discuss how to best move the matter forward to resolution.
 Often we include a Neutral Financial Professional because if there are financial issues involved requiring a review of source material or any forensic accounting or analysis, it is more efficient for the Financial Professional rather than attorney's to do that initial analysis; versus also the typical scenario in litigation in which each "side" hires a financial person, who not surprisingly end up with different results, and then part of the ensuing war involves dueling financial experts as well.